P-DRUM: Post-hoc Descriptor-based Residual Uncertainty Modeling for Machine Learning Potentials: Broader Impact

 \section{Broader Impact}

-This work focuses on developing uncertainty estimation techniques called post-hoc descriptor-based residual learning (PDRL) for machine learning interatomic potentials.
-PDRL is designed to improve the reliability and robustness of simulations in chemistry, materials science, and related fields.
+This work focuses on developing uncertainty estimation techniques called post-hoc descriptor-based residual uncertainty modeling (P-DRUM) for machine learning interatomic potentials.
+P-DRUM is designed to improve the reliability and robustness of simulations in chemistry, materials science, and related fields.
 Importantly, our research does not involve human subjects, personal data, or any form of unethical experimentation.
 The techniques we propose are purely computational and are evaluated on standard benchmark datasets and simulated molecular systems.

 That said, as with many advances in machine learning and computational modeling, there is the possibility that the methods we develop could be misused.
 More accurate and reliable atomistic simulations may be applied in contexts that could lead to harmful outcomes, for instance in the design of materials for military applications or environmentally damaging technologies.
 We strongly discourage the use of our methods in ways that could contribute to unethical purposes.